jasonholmberg/slashspot/README.md

 ## Usage:
 `/spot help` will return the help text

+`/spot version` will return version and build information

 `/spot [find or open]` will return a list of spots available today

 `/spot [claim or take or reserve] <spot-id>` will take/reserve a spot or tell you if it is taken